mahoney1/VSCodeTutorial/README.md

 ![packageFile](/docs/instantiateSmartContract.gif)
 This is the real test - will our smart contract instantiate properly?
 Let's see.
-From the IBM Blockchain extension, in the bottom-left corner, under `Blockchain Connections`, right-click on `mychannel` and then on `Instantiate / Upgrade Smart Contract`.
+From the IBM Blockchain extension, in the bottom-left corner, under `Blockchain Connections`, right-click on `mychannel` and then click on `Instantiate / Upgrade Smart Contract`.
 The extension will then ask you which contract and version to instantiate, and we will pick `demoContract@0.0.1`.
 The extension will then ask you which function to call.
 You can go ahead and type in `instantiate`.
-Next, it will ask you the arguments, for which there are none, so just hit enter.
+Next, it will ask you for any arguments, for which there are none, so just hit `ENTER`.
 The extension will do some work, and then you should see in the bottom-right corner that the contract was successfully instantiated.
 Hooray!! 🤟🏼

 ## Step 6.
 Import certificate and key
 ![packageFile](/docs/gitPull.gif)
 At this point, we need to start interacting a bit more closely with our Fabric instance.
-We'll need to import some certs to prove to the certificate authority that we are allowed to create a digital identity on the network, and that is by showing the certificate authority our certificate and private key.
+We'll need to import some certs to prove to the Certificate Authority (CA) that we are allowed to create a digital identity on the network, and that is by showing the certificate authority our certificate and private key.
 For the sake of keeping this tutorial as short as possible, I have made a GitHub repo with all the certs, keys, and scripts we will work with, so go ahead and git clone this repo in your current